 Atlas, Darth Vader, Sacher Torte And Games

-Throughout that gigantic chocolate parade my son managed to remain calm but eventually dashed towards a gallery of chocolate paintings featuring Darth Vader, Wolverine and Deadpool - the official 'Dark Side of Chocolate'.
+Throughout that gigantic chocolate parade my son managed to remain calm.
+Eventually, he dashed towards a gallery of chocolate paintings featuring Darth Vader, Wolverine and Deadpool - the official 'Dark Side of Chocolate'.
+Learning about chocolate making and visualising its many tempting shapes were two different things.

 I can't imagine how Bojan painted Darth Vader just using chocolate.
 I felt like licking it. (my son)